2020 Robert Morris Colonials football team

-Previous season

-The Colonials finished the 2019 season 7–6, 6–1 in NEC play to finish in second place.

 Schedule

 Robert Morris released their original football schedule on April 9, 2020.
 A game against Hawaii (scheduled for September 26) was added on July 14, to compensate for Hawaii having to cancel four non-conference games due to the COVID-19 pandemic.
 On July 15, Robert Morris's game against Bryant, scheduled for November 7, was canceled due to Robert Morris's reclassification as an independent.
 On July 27, Robert Morris's game against Dayton was canceled due to the Pioneer Football League's decision to play a conference-only schedule due to the COVID-19 pandemic.
 On November 9, 2020, the Big South announced a spring 2021 schedule, with RMU competing.